Court reporter computer The #1 Problem Facing Court reporters today.

 I have talked to most the court reporters is in the country today, and the number one issue that they have in their minds is the poor quality coming from their audio sync court reporting software.
 Everyone is frustrated by the lack of quality in the records.
 So I'm going to set the record straight with definitive answer to your questions.
 I'm going to break it down to two categories, laptop recordings and steno machine recordings.

 First, lets' talk about laptop recording, because it's what most of the court reporters are using in their work.
 Often times court reporters call me as they realize that their new laptop only has one input/output socket.
 This is often called a combo jack.
 It combines a microphone and a headset into one input, and is a disaster for court reporters.
 So when you buy a laptop you should be looking for a computer that has two jacks.
 One for a headset, and one for a microphone.
-The natural solution for this is a USB microphone for reporters, that doesn't use an analog input.
+The natural solution for this is a USB Court Reporter microphone for reporters, that doesn't use an analog input.
 The problem with this is that most USB microphones are made in China with inferior sound quality.
-So if your microphone or adapter says Andrea on it, it's made in China and costs about a few dollars to manufacture.
+China USB audio adapter costs a few dollars to manufacture.
 This will reflect in your audio sync recordings.

 Now there's a lot of disinformation out there from the court reporter website forums.
 I hear court reporters saying that there's a $50 microphone that's great.
 Let me equate this to someone who's been driving around in a 1975 Ford Pinto their entire life.
 If I gave them a Bentley for a year, do you really think that they would still think they're Pinto is the best.
 Of course not, and this is the unfortunate recommendation from court reporters that I read on so many websites.
 Let me set the record straight, you get what you pay for when it comes to court reporting microphones.
 A high-end Martel microphone lets you produce ultra accurate transcripts in about half the time.
 You won't have to keep listening over and over again to the same words, because you understand it the first time you hear.